nkoehring/markdown.social/README.md

 ### About section

 After the feed meta data follows an optional about section.
-This is just like a post but without its own header.
+This is just like a post but without meta data.
 It can be shown as extended introduction, kind of like an about page.
 Specialised clients might handle it in their own way.

 ### Posts

-Then posts follow ordered by time of creation, with the newest post last.
+Then posts follow, ordered by time of creation, with the newest post last.
 A post starts with its own meta data:

 |   Field     |                              Description                           | Example               | Required |
 | ----------- | ------------------------------------------------------------------ | --------------------- | -------- |